 The goal is to never leave a room unless it is tidied.

 As I walk around I pick up anything that is out of place or left on the floor.
-My final task ( I don’t do it every day) is to do a quick clean of the boy’s room.
+My final task ( I don’t do it every day) is to do a quick cleaning of the boy’s room.

 This is usually picking up any clothes and pulling up the covers on their beds.
 Now I know I can head into the breakfast routine with confidence